coilysiren/lynncyrin.github.io/_posts/2017-06-04-help-wanted.md

 You'll be working on one of more of the tasks below:

-- (back end) copy a 5000 row spreadsheet with references to currently existing database objects to the database
+- (back end) copy a 5000 row spreadsheet, with references to currently existing database objects, to the database.
+The spreadsheet also has links to ~1000 images that need to be uploaded to a server.
-- (back end) same task as above, but with roughly 1000 images that need to be copied to an image server
-- (front end) implement the static / info page portions of the front end
+- (front end) implement the static / info page portions of the front end.
-- (both) implement a simple django CMS for editing the text pages

 ## $$$